EbodShojaei/particle_simulator_js/README.md

 ```

 # Attributions
+Documentation/code was reviewed/formatted by the developer and AI software (OpenAI).**

-Updated as of Sept.
+** Updated as of Sept.
 8, 2024 15:22 PST by @ebodshojaei